-amount was figured or why eligibility was denied or stopped, the requirements, and why those requirements were not met; and • Answers questions posed by the ALJ, the complainant, or the complainant's representative.
-Customer Testifies and calls w and itnesses to testify; Asks questions of th representative or the witnesses; and Makes a final statem ient.
+amount was figured or why eligibility was denied or stopped, the requirements, and why those requirements were not met; and Answers questions p the complainant, or t representative. - Customer Testifies and calls w and itnesses to testify; Asks questions of th representative or the witnesses; and Makes a final statem ient.